 OTHER CLASSES OF ACCIDENT BUSINESS

 AND

 MARINE AND AVIATION

 INSURANCE

 CONSULT

 Afghan Insurance Company

 26, Mohd.
 Jan Khan Watt

 P.O.
 BOX 329, KABUL TELEPHONE: 81604

+London

-Daily jet flights from Tehran, superb service, bilingual cabin-attendants, cuisine by Maxime's of Paris, and best reason of all for flying Pan Am! the good feeling that you've chosen the very best there is.
+Daily jet flights from Tehran, superb service, bilingual cabin-attendants. cuisine by Maxime's of Paris and best reason of all for flying Pan Am! the good feeling. that you've chosen the very best there is.
 For further information and reservations ask your Pan Am Travel Agent or call us: Kabul Hotel, Tel.
+24731

-24731 World's most experienced PAN AM airline First in Latin America First 'Round the World First on the Atlanti First on the Atlantic
+World's most experienced PAN AM airline

+First on the Atlantic